Skip to main content

 Attach a prompt

 Attach a prompt to the application that describes what you want to build.
-This prompt will be used during the generation process.Call POST /applications/{applicationId}/prompt.
+This prompt will be used during the generation process.Call POST /applications/{applicationId}/attachments.

 curl -H "Content-Type: application/json" \